About the Series

 First, Larry wants to know more about his maternal grandfather, Albert Day, who worked on fairgrounds.
 At the Black Country Living Museum, which counts old-fashioned rides and stalls among its exhibits, Larry meets historian Guy Belshaw.
 The Days, Larry discovers, were a well-known, prosperous fairground family.

 With help from the Showmen’s Guild, Larry’s able to find a branch of his family still involved in the business.
-In Devizes, Wiltshire, Larry meets John Joseph Day, Jimmy’s grandson, who’s able to show him a picture of “Little” Albert Day Junior in a World War One uniform.
+In Devizes, Wiltshire, Larry meets John Joseph Day, Jimmy’s grandson, who’s able to show him a picture of “Little” Albert Day Junior in a First World War uniform.
 Sadly, the family don’t know what happened to Albert.
 A “restless” man, he disappears off the radar after 1926, the year Jessie was born.

 Still, Larry’s delighted with what he’s found.
 “This life would certainly suit [Jessie], that’s for sure, constantly moving on,” he says.